kubernetes/kops/docs/instance_groups.md

 * Apply changes: `kops update cluster <clustername>  --yes`
 * (you do not need a `rolling-update` when changing instancegroup sizes)

 ## Changing the root volume size or type

+The default volume size for Masters is 50 GB, while the default volume size for a node is 100 GB.

 The procedure to resize the root volume works the same way: